December is the end of the year, and it can be both a time of great joy and bitter sorrows.

 Characteristics like sensitivity, strength, protection from evil, and connection to the spiritual realm are all attributed to Turquoise.
 It’s also a symbol of good luck, good fortune, kinship, and peace.

-Zircon, the second December birthstone, is viewed as a symbol of dignity, integrity, chastity, and purity.
+Zircon, the second December birthstone, is a symbol of dignity, integrity, chastity, and purity.

 It provides protection to anyone who wears it against negative energies, illness, enemies, and evil.
-It’s also believed to encourage a warm response wherever the wearer of Zircon goes.
+It encourages a warm response wherever the wearer of Zircon goes.

-Zircon is known to have powerful healing properties and has long been used as an antidote to enhance digestion and absorption.
+Zircon has powerful healing properties and healers have long been using it as an antidote to enhance digestion and absorption.

 December is lucky enough to have three birthstones, the third being the uncommon, eternal, and spectacular Tanzanite.

-Ancient people believed that Tanzanite provides its wearer an exceptional pathway to the spiritual realm.
+Ancient people believed that Tanzanite provided its wearer with an exceptional pathway to the spiritual realm.
 It unlocks chakras from the heart and is a stone that brings pleasant dreams to the wearer.